Muskantayal02/Excel-Macros-VBA-Automation-Projects/README.md

 - Dynamic data formatting and charting
 - Conditional logic and event-driven automation

-All project outputs are consolidated as macro-enabled Excel workbooks (.xlsm), each demonstrating a distinct VBA concept and automation workflow.
+All project outputs are consolidated as **macro-enabled Excel workbooks** (.xlsm), each demonstrating a distinct VBA concept and automation workflow.
+&nbsp;

 **SKILLS DEMONSTRATED**